hphilpotts/veg-app-backend/README.md

 ## What does it do?
 It allows front-end app users to sign up / sign in and then track their daily and weekly intake of fruits, vegetables, nuts & seeds and grains by inputting "food items" that they have eaten.

-There is full CRUD functionality for the `Food-item` and `Week` models.
+There is full CRUD functionality for the `FoodItem` and `Week` models.
 Routes are protected through `JWT`-based authorisation which prevents unauthorised operations on other users' documents.

 ## Why have I built this?
 I have built this as part of my portfolio of side projects.
 Aims for this project were as follows: